COVID-19 Rent Relief

 How long will the wait be from when I submit my application to getting funded?

-At this time we expect payments to landlords and utility companies to be processed and paid in approximately 30 days.
-However, this may vary depending on the time needed to receive and verify all of the required documentation, including payment information from each vendor.
+At this time we expect payments to landlords and utility companies to be processed and paid in approximately 30 days from the date we receive a complete application from both the tenant and landlord including all required documentation.
+However, this may vary if either party fails to submit a complete application or any of the required documentation, including payment remittance information for the landlord and each utility vendor.

 How do I check the status of my application?